ironthree/bodhi-rs/README.md

 ## Examples

-The `examples` directory contains a few example applications to test and showcase some library functionality.
-Currently, this includes a simple program to file a comment or create a buildroot override in the staging instance of bodhi.
+The `examples` directory contains a few example applications to test and showcase some of the crate's functionality.

 ## Development